 This is a work in progress.
 Give me a little time… Jeez, this is hard.

 1857 — Agincourt incorporated as a municipality, with a mayor and council of four members.
 [Population ±200]

 1899 — Enlargement of Saint Joseph-the-Carpenter Episcopal church, with the addition of new transept-narthex and baptistry.

 1907 — Agincourt celebrated its Golden Anniversary on October 25th (Founders Day), 1907 at the Fennimore County Fairgrounds, including horse racing and a major fireworks display.
 John Philip Sousa wrote “March to Agincourt” for the event.
 Founders Day is officially established by the Common Council on October 25th as a day of municipal celebration.

 1908 — Construction of the F+M+M Bank at 2 North Broad Street.

-1916 — Saint Crispin’s Chapel is added to Saint Joseph-the-Carpenter as a memorial to Anson Tennant, thought to have been lost on the Lusitania.
+1916 — Saint Crispin’s Chapel was added to Saint Joseph-the-Carpenter as a memorial to Anson Tennant, thought to have been lost on the Lusitania.
 The crypt beneath the chapel serves as a Tennant family mausoleum.

 1950-1951 — Construction of the new Roman Catholic church (Francis Barry Byrne, architect), dedicated as Christ the King. • The grave of Rev Manning was discovered while excavating for the new church and was reinterred at St Ahab Cemetery.

-1957 — The Founders Day celebration includes the Agincourt Suite, adapted by British composer Sir William Walton from the score for the Lawrence Olivier film “Henry V”.
+1957 — The Founders Day celebration included “Agincourt Suite”, adapted by British composer Sir William Walton from the score for the Lawrence Olivier film “Henry V”.

 19– — T